Sarangvira/EMR--for-data-engineering/README.md

 ## Spark Script

 The spark-etl.py is a Python script that uses Apache Spark to perform ETL operations.
 It reads data from an input directory, processes it by adding a timestamp, and writes the result to an output directory in Parquet format.

+## AWS Commands

+The commands.py directory has the detailed instructions and necessary scripts to set up and manage an AWS EMR cluster.
+This includes steps for creating an EMR cluster, configuring necessary services, and submitting Spark jobs.